gustapinto/api-gatekeeper/README.md

         headers: # (Optional) The headers to be included in the request for this route
           X-Example-Header-Route: "example route header"
 ```

+## User Management

+Alongside the API Gateway capabilities this application is also powered with a simple user management system.

+This is done using the integrated REST API, the example requests can be found on the `requests.http` file on this repository root;

 ## FAQ